ducha-aiki/caffenet-benchmark/README.md

 Welcome to evaluation of CNN design choises performance on ImageNet-2012.
+Here you can find prototxt`s of tested nets and full train logs.

 The basic architecture is similar to CaffeNet, but has several differences:

 1. Images are resized to small side = 128 for speed reasons.
 Therefore pool5 spatial size is 3x3 instead of 6x6.